matomatical/8bIT-Project/README.md

 #### Testing

-In order to run all tests,
+In order to run all tests

 1. Open the project in unity.
-2. Go to the "Unity Test Tools > Integration Test Runner".
+1. Go to the "Unity Test Tools > Integration Test Runner".
-3. Click the "Run All" button.
+1. Click the "Run All" button.

 ### Contribution guidelines ###